 BA Manitoba; MA Dalhousie;

-I am happy to supervise dissertations in the history of ethics from Kant onwards, in contemporary normative ethics, including value theory, in meta-ethics, especially in moral epistemology, and in bioethics.
+I am happy to supervise dissertations in the history of ethics from Kant onwards, in contemporary normative ethics, including value theory, and in meta-ethics, especially in moral epistemology.

 "Achievement and Enhancement" (with Lisa Forsberg), Canadian Journal of Philosophy (forthcoming).

 "Late Utilitarian Moral Theory and Its Development: Sidgwick, Moore," in A Companion to Nineteenth-Century Philosophy, edited by John Shand (Oxford: Wiley-Blackwell, 2019) 281-310.

 "Children and Well-being," in The Routledge Handbook of the Philosophy of Childhood and Children, edited by Anca Gheaus, Gideon Calder, and Jurgen De Wispelaere (London: Routledge, 2018), 90-100.